OutSystems/docs-product/src/extensibility-and-integration/external-database/connect-external-db.md

 1. In Service Center, define a connection to the external database.
 1. In Integration Studio, create an extension module to map tables or views in the external database to OutSystems entities.
 1. In Service Center, configure the extension to use a database connection.
-1. In Service Studio, reference and use the extension in your application.
+1. In Service Studio, reference and use the extension in your app.

 The following sections go throught each one of these general steps in detail.

-## Define a Connection to the External Database
+## Define a connection to the external database

 To use tables and views from external databases, create a database connection: